Melimermazing/LEGO-Store_Sale-Section/README.md

 For example, in LEGO® marketplace, customers can see the complete LEGO® sets.
 However, there is a large number of parts in one set.

 So, we are deciding to develop the database system for a sale section of LEGO® online store.
-The aspects of a sale section that we are developing will be related to the products in the real life LEGO® marketplace [BrickLink](https://www.bricklink.com).
+The aspects of a sale section that we are developing will be related to the products in real life LEGO® marketplace [BrickLink](https://www.bricklink.com).

 ![Screenshot from 2023-03-03 09-50-07](https://user-images.githubusercontent.com/121776133/222689430-c516ea48-be39-4110-89b4-ab4e1aa5159f.png)